isomerpages/nparks-naturekakis/index.md

       subtitle: Growing our City in Nature
       background: /images/DIY Nature walks/IMG_20231127_131219_573.JPG
       key_highlights:
-        - title: Nature Kakis Happenings
+        - title: Nature Kakis Programmes
-          description: Read about our past activities
+          description: Read about our activities
           url: /all/nature-kakis-happenings/
         - title: Be a Nature Kaki
           description: View the Chapters here